- Fellowship - UT Southwestern Medical Center (2001-2004), Cardiology

 Dr. Khera is President of the American Society for Preventive Cardiology.
 He is also an active member of other professional organizations, including the Texas Medical Association, the American Heart Association, and the American College of Cardiology.

 He has been honored by the American Heart Association for cardiovascular research in women’s health and by the American College of Cardiology for his work in preventive cardiology.
-He was included in D Magazine's Best Doctors list from 2014- 2018, and was also named a Texas Monthly Super Doctor from 2013-2018.
+He was included in D Magazine's Best Doctors list from 2014- 2018 and in 2020, and was also named a Texas Monthly Super Doctor from 2013-2018.